nooblyYT/AntiConnections/README.md

 Thanks For Using This!

-(Also group all the files except the read me into a file)
+(Also, group the manifest.json and the content.jsn into a file or just download the release)